Summer Ayurveda: Your Complete Pitta Season Survival Guide

 - Gradually reintroducing mildly warming foods as temperatures drop

-- Increasing ghee in the diet — it cools internally while nourishing tissues for the drier season ahead
+- Increasing ghee in the diet.
+It cools internally while nourishing tissues for the drier season ahead.

 This transition period is one of the most important in the Ayurvedic calendar.
 The accumulated heat of summer, if not addressed, becomes the inflammatory conditions of autumn.